Saraholoughlin5/Milestone-Project-1/README.md

 #### **'Home' page**

-The homepage header contains an alert and button (link on mobile view) that leads potential vendors to a form modal enabling them to enquire about renting a stall to sell goods at the market.
+The 'Home' page header contains an alert that draws the attention of potential vendors, and a button (or link on mobile view) that leads potential vendors to a form modal enabling them to enquire about renting a stall to sell goods at the market.
 The form contains name, phone and email fields, and a submit button.
 The alert/form is available on all 3 pages.

 This is a key feature for the client, as renting stalls ensures continuation of the business and the ability to pay rent for the market space.
+It also ensures more variety is available for customers.

 The navigation menu contains Home, About and Contact links (3-page website).